|

 institutions across Canada.

-education they provided until the end of the 1900s, the traditional art of
+about the Catholic education they provided until the end of the 1900s, the

-gilding and embroidery they imported from France in the 1600s and the
+traditional art of gilding and embroidery they imported from France in the

 Québec City around 1820, a concrete and artistic side effect of the